outline/rich-markdown-editor/README.md

 #### `readOnly`

 With `readOnly` set to `false` the editor is optimized for composition.
-When `true` the editor can be used to display previously written content – headings gain anchors, a table of contents displays and links become clickable.
+When `true` the editor can be used to display previously written content – headings gain anchors and links become clickable.

 #### `autoFocus`

-When set `true` together with `readOnly` set to `false`, focus at the document automatically.
+When set `true` together with `readOnly` set to `false`, focus at the end of the document automatically.

-#### `spellCheck`

-Set to false to prevent spellchecking – defaults to true.

-#### `toc`

-With `toc` set to `true` the editor will display a table of contents for headings in the document.
-This is particularly useful for larger documents and allows quick jumping to key sections.

-#### `plugins`
+#### `extensions`

-Allows additional [Slate plugins](https://github.com/ianstormtaylor/slate/blob/master/docs/general/plugins.md) to be passed to the underlying Slate editor.
+Allows additional [Prosemirror plugins](https://prosemirror.net/docs/ref/#state.Plugin_System) to be passed to the underlying Prosemirror instance.

 #### `schema`